-- 1 AN ACT Relating to providing students with skills that promote - 2 mental health and well-being and increase academic performance; - 3 amending RCW 28A.310.500; adding new sections to chapter 28A.300 RCW; - 4 and creating a new section. - 5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 6 NEW SECTION.
+- 1 AN ACT Relating to providing students with skills that promote - 2 mental health and well-being and increase academic performance; - 3 amending RCW 28A.310.500; adding a new section to chapter 28A.300 - 4 RCW; and creating a new section. - 5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 6 NEW SECTION.
 Sec.
-1. The education of children is critically - 7 important.
-In order for children to be ready to learn and ready to - 8 ultimately enter the workforce prepared, they need to have academic, - 9 social, and emotional skills. - 10 Responsible decision making, self management, healthy - 11 relationship skills, and self and social awareness are among the - 12 tools students need.
-These essential skills help improve school - 13 climate and reduce bullying, discipline issues, dropout rates, and - 14 the educational opportunity gap at the same time as they increase - 15 mental well-being, student engagement, and academic performance. - 16 Schools implementing social emotional learning see large - 17 increases in academic performance. - 18 Students today experience unfathomable stresses.
-Over thirty - 19 thousand K-12 students are homeless.
-Thousands experience bullying, - 20 depression, abuse, or have witnessed domestic violence or other violence in their communities.
+1. The education of children is critically - important.
+In order for children to be ready to learn and ready to - 8 ultimately enter the workforce prepared, they need to have academic, - 9 social, and emotional skills.

+- 10 Responsible decision making, self management, healthy - 11 relationship skills, and self and social awareness are among the - 12 tools students need.
+These essential skills help improve school - 13 climate and reduce bullying, discipline issues, dropout rates, and - 14 the educational opportunity gap at the same time as they increase - 15 mental well-being, student engagement, and academic performance. - 16 Schools teaching developmentally appropriate interpersonal and - 17 decision-making knowledge and skills of social and emotional learning - 18 see large increases in academic performance. - 19 Students today experience unfathomable stresses.
+Over thirty - 20 thousand K-12 students are homeless.
+Thousands experience bullying, - 21 depression, abuse, or have witnessed domestic violence or other violence in their communities.
 Many have lost a parent or suffered a traumatic experience.